 The best thing you can do to fight disease on your lawn is to mow properly and keep your lawn watered.
+Also aerate one to two times a year and keep your lawn fertilized.
+The proper care gives you a healthier and more resilient lawn, protecting it from disease and harsh weather.
 If you have lawn problems, please feel free to call us for a diagnosis.
-DON'T wait until the damage is bad to call us!!
+DON'T want until the damage is bad to call us!

 If you have empty spots less than 4 inches in diameter in your lawn, fertilizing will help your grass fill most of these in (unless the spots are shade damage, disease or dog damage).
 Rake out dead thatch and vigorously loosen the topsoil, add some fresh topsoil and seed, then cover with straw.
 Sprinkle the seeded areas every day for 15 minutes; seed will germinate best when temperatures reach the mid-60's or higher.
 Grass seed germinates in 10-30 days.
 Be patient and water faithfully - but do not over-water!